 At Ft.
 Stotsenburg, the soldiers were expected to wear their dress uniforms.
 Since working on the tanks was a dirty job, the battalion members wore coveralls to work on the tanks.
 The 192nd followed the example of the 194th Tank Battalion and wore coveralls in their barracks area to do work on their tanks, but if the soldiers left the battalion’s area, they wore dress uniforms – which were a heavy material and uncomfortable to wear in the heat – everywhere; including going to the PX.

 For recreation, the soldiers spent their free time bowling or going to the movies on the base.
 They also played horseshoes, softball, and badminton, or threw footballs around during their free time.
 On Wednesday afternoons, they went swimming.
-Men were given the opportunity to be allowed to go to Manila in small groups.
+Passes were given out and men were allowed to go to Manila in small groups.

 When the general warning of a possible Japanese attack was sent to overseas commands on November 27th, the Philippine command did not receive it.
 The reason why this happened is not known and several reasons for this can be given.
 It is known that the tanks took part in an alert that was scheduled for November 30th.
 What was learned during this alert was that moving the tanks to their assigned positions at night would be a disaster.
 In particular, the 194th’s position was among drums of 100-octane gas, and the entire bomb reserve for the airfield and the bombs were haphazardly placed.
 On December 1st, the tankers were ordered to the perimeter of Clark Field to guard against Japanese paratroopers.
 From this time on, two tank crew members remained with each tank at all times and were fed from food trucks.